BIOTECHNOLOGY APPLIED TO FOOD QUALITY AND SAFETY

 The major goals of the teaching course are the following:

-1) Good knowledge of the most important bacterial, viral and prionic foodborne diseases.
+1) Good knowledge of the most important bacterial and viral foodborne diseases.

 2) Basic knowdledge of biomolecular methods applied to food samples for the detection of foodborne pathogens.